 Save on Future Maintenance & Make Better Car Decisions

 Even if students don’t perform their own repairs or maintenance, just having the smallest amount of car knowledge could help them make better car-buying and maintenance decisions in the future.
-A 2016 AAA survey found 73% of customers said they have been overcharged by auto repair shops.
-Having basic automotive knowledge could help students avoid issues like this and make them feel more comfortable making decisions around their car.
+In a recent survey, nine in 10 people claimed they’ve been overcharged or may have been overcharged at one time by auto repair shops.
+Having basic automotive knowledge could help students avoid issues like this and make them feel more comfortable making decisions about their car.

 Hands-On Training with Real-World Context